htp2/continuum-manip-volumetric-drilling-plugin/README.md

 ```

 # Running the Plugin with ambf_simulator:
-The volumetric drilling simulator is a plugin that is launched on top of the AMBF simulator along with other AMBF bodies, described by AMBF Description Format files (ADFs), as will be demonstrated below.
+The plugin is launched on top of the AMBF simulator along with other AMBF bodies, described by AMBF Description Format files (ADFs), as will be demonstrated below.
 The `libcontinuum_manip_volumetric_drilling_plugin.so` plugin is initialized in the `launch.yaml` file and can be commented out for the purpose of debugging the ADF files.

 Below are instructions as to how to load different volume and camera options.
 The -l tag used below allows user to run indexed multibodies that can also be found in the `launch.yaml` under the `multibody configs:` data block.
 More info on launching the simulator can be found in the AMBF Wiki: